Introduction: Extended Producer Responsibility

 The EPR action plan as set out by the producers is very much required to be endorsed by the UDD secretary of the respective state.
 In case the responsibility is divided among the entities, the EPR action plan must make a crystal clear mention of it.

-The ultimate focus of the producer must eye on the strategies to fulfill the set out targets.
+The ultimate focus of the producer must eye on the strategies to fulfil the set-out targets.
 The producer must be least bothered with the model type.
-In this way, the EPR compliance would be critically evaluated without any problem.
+In this way, EPR compliance would be critically evaluated without any problem.

-EPR credits, irrespective of the associated models, must be issued only when it is related to the collection and disposal of the waste plastic.
-It must be noted that the EPR credits would be duly issued only in respect of the post-consumer plastic waste.
-It has no relation to the pre consumer plastic.
+EPR credits, irrespective of the associated models, must be issued only when it is related to the collection and disposal of waste plastic.
+It must be noted that the EPR credits would be duly issued only in respect of post-consumer plastic waste.
+It has no relation to pre-consumer plastic.

 EPR Implementation: Global Scenario

-EPR policy in global terms, has witnessed implementation in respect of different types of waste streams that run from discarded electronic gadgets to end of life vehicles.
-Lead acid batteries are also included within its preview.
+EPR policy in global terms, has witnessed implementation in respect of different types of waste streams that run from discarded electronic gadgets to end-of-life vehicles.
+Lead acid batteries are also included in its preview.

 EPR scheme and associated policy has played an instrumental role worldwide.
 Waste streams are turning to be utilized in recovering useful materials.
 Many countries have made EPR a necessary ingredient in their indigenous policies and laws.